-Personal, Social, Health and Economic Education (PSHEE) is a compulsory, non-examined programme for all pupils which is taught by group tutors once a week.
-PSHEE aims to give pupils the knowledge, skills and understanding they need to lead happy, healthy, confident and independent lives.
+Personal, Social, Health and Economic Education (PSHEE) is a compulsory, non-examined programme for all students which is taught by group tutors once a week.
+PSHEE aims to give students the knowledge, skills and understanding they need to lead happy, healthy, confident and independent lives.

-The benefits to pupils of such an approach are numerous as they learn to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.
+The benefits to students of such an approach are numerous as they learn to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.
 It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helps them to feel safe and secure enough to fulfil their academic potential.
-Wellbeing at Millfield

 Sex Education is part of the PSHEE programme but is taught separately in single sex house groups by a dedicated team of tutors.
-We aim to encourage pupils to make informed choices, foster positive attitudes and feelings and develop assertiveness skills to resist unhelpful pressure; thus enabling pupils to take appropriate decisions that help to ensure a healthy lifestyle.
+We aim to encourage students to make informed choices, foster positive attitudes and feelings and develop assertiveness skills to resist unhelpful pressure; thus enabling students to take appropriate decisions that help to ensure a healthy lifestyle.

 Spiritual and Moral Development in the Millfield Community

 Millfield believes that true education must be concerned with spiritual and moral development.
-All pupils of the school, irrespective of their religion, are encouraged to explore and develop their own faith, and learn from that of others, in an atmosphere of generosity and tolerance.
-This finds its fullest expression in our delightful Start of Year Service, an energetic and playful act of worship in the magnificent setting of Wells Cathedral.
+All students of the school, irrespective of their religion, are encouraged to explore and develop their own faith, and learn from that of others, in an atmosphere of generosity and tolerance.
+This finds its fullest expression in our delightful Start of Year Service, held in the magnificent setting of Wells Cathedral.

 Worship – provision for Christians and those of other faiths

-The chaplain is responsible for the ongoing liturgical and spiritual life of the community.
+The Spiritual Director is responsible for the ongoing spiritual life of the community.
 Although this doesn’t simply mean running services, the rhythm of regular worship is tremendously important to those who are committed.
-(There are three services each week in the chapel and a Choral Eucharist each term in Wells Cathedral).
 What really counts are efforts at nurturing these services as a space for spiritual, social and moral development.
 Short addresses have a key role in this respect – the issues tackled are almost always aimed at a broad audience and have general appeal, so that those of any religion or those of none are equally at home.

-Reflecting the open ethos of the school chapel, the chaplain is available for all members of the school, irrespective of faith.
-At various points in the day, pupils and staff may drop into the office under the chapel or into the chaplaincy house across from the school gates.
+Reflecting the open ethos of the school chapel, the Spiritual Director is available for all members of the school, irrespective of faith.
+At various points in the day, students and staff may drop into the office under the chapel or into the spiritual support house across from the school gates.
 Some come by arrangement, others on the off-chance, most because they need someone to listen to them and advise.
-Whilst the conversation might focus on faith and spirituality, more often than not it will feature characteristic Millfield angst about love, life and feelings of inadequacy in the midst of so much excellence.

 Chapel – a brief history